What are Group 16 Elements?

 (iii) Lab method

-Physical Properties: SO2 is a colourless gas with pungent smell and is highly soluble in water.
+Physical Properties: SO2 is a colourless gas with a pungent smell and is highly soluble in water.

 Chemical reactions: It turns lime water milky due to the formation of calcium bisulphite.
 However, in excess of SO2 milkiness disappears due to the formation of calcium bisulphite.